 - Add/upgrade sales talent.
 Many companies are realizing they need to expand the size of their commercial teams.
-Finding, attracting and on-boarding this talent can be a significant challenge.
-In some industries, a new set of skills are required such as technical savvy, ability to sell into a more senior buyer and ability to sell a broader product line.
+Finding, attracting, and onboarding this talent can be a significant challenge.
+In some industries, a new set of skills are required such as technical savvy, the ability to sell to a more senior buyer, and the ability to sell a broader product line.

 - Adopt more sophisticated pricing and margin management techniques.
 Many companies are experiencing increased input costs and are wondering where there might be premium pricing opportunities.
 As a result, they are reexamining pricing strategies, pricing architectures, price points, and internal processes.

 - Expand the use of data analytics throughout the commercial organization.
 Data analytics have been underutilized in most commercial organizations.
-High performance companies will apply them to target prospects, to understand where to cross sell, to recognize when customers might be vulnerable to attrition and to create a fact-based dashboard for a deeper understanding of overall commercial engine performance.
+High-performance companies will apply them to target prospects, to understand where to cross-sell, recognize when customers might be vulnerable to attrition, and to create a fact-based dashboard for a deeper understanding of overall commercial engine performance.